Chapter 17 BWV 39 Brich dem Hungrigen dein Brot

 The text is somewhat enigmatic but it boils down to a complete subservience of self to the Will of God----all that I have is bestowed upon me by You----but whatever I may offer You in gratitude, You would have no need of.
 Despite the somewhat elaborate expression, the essential theme is one of simple faith, the concept of ‘simplicity’ embodying dignity and a complete lack of guile or sophistication.
 But if one has difficulty in extracting the message from some of the more florid translations of the text, the music is direct and unequivocal.

 In fact, simplicity is the keynote throughout this movement.
-The ritornello theme, played by the unison recorders, is built in direct, uncomplicated two-bar phrases, a sign in itself of Bach’s intentions.
+The ritornello theme, played by the unison recorders, is built in direct, uncomplicated two-bar phrases, in itself a sign of Bach’s intentions.

 Flute, opening 2-bar phrases.